KaiNorberg/PatchworkOS/README.md

 As an example, let's say we wish to create a child such that its stdio is redirected to some file descriptors in the parent and create an environment variable `MY_VAR=my_value`.

-First, let's pretend we have some set of file descriptors and spawn the new process in a suspended state using the `SPAWN_SUSPENDED` flag
+First, let's pretend we have some set of file descriptors and spawn the new process in a suspended state using the `PROC_SUSPENDED` flag

 ```c
 fd_t stdin = ...;